 NAV is calculated separately for each class of the Fund.
-The NAV of Class C shares of the Fund, as applicable, will generally be lower than the NAV of Class AAA, Class A, or Class I shares, as applicable, as a result of the higher service and distribution-related fees to which Class C shares are subject.
+The NAV of Advisor Class shares of the Fund, as applicable, will generally be lower than the NAV of Class AAA, as applicable, as a result of the higher service and distribution- related fees to which Advisor Class shares are subject.
 It is expected, however, that the NAV per share of each class will tend to converge immediately after the recording of dividends, if any, which will differ by approximately the amount of the distribution and/or service fee expense accrual differential among the classes.

 For purposes of determining the Fund's NAV, equity securities listed or traded on a nationally recognized securities exchange or traded in the U.S. OTC market where trades are reported contemporaneously and for which market quotations are readily available are valued at the last quoted sale or a market's official closing price at the close of the exchange's or other market's regular trading hours, as of or prior to the time and day as of which such value is being determined.
-Portfolio securities traded on more than one national securities exchange or market are valued according to the broadest and most representative market, as determined by the Adviser.
-If there has been no sale on the day the valuation is made, the securities are valued at the mean of the closing bid and ask prices on the principal market for such security on such day.
+Portfolio securities traded on more than one national securities exchange or market are valued according to the broadest and most representative market as determined by the Adviser.
+If there has been no sale on the day the valuation is made, the securities are valued at the closing bid and ask prices on the principal market for such security on such day.
 If no ask prices are quoted on such day, then the security is valued at the closing bid price on the principal market for such security on such day.
-If no bid or ask prices are quoted on such day, the Fund's accounting agent will notify the Adviser, which has been appointed Valuation Designee pursuant to Rule 2a-5 under the 1940 Act ("Rule 2a-5") by the Board, and the security will be valued based on written or standing instructions from the Adviser, as Valuation Designee.
+If no bid or ask prices are quoted on such day, the Fund's accounting agent will notify the Adviser, which has been appointed "valuation designee" pursuant to Rule 2a-5 under the 1940 Act ("Rule 2a-5") by the Board, and the security will be valued based on written or standing instructions from the Adviser, as valuation designee.